SlopeOak/gradle-project-writer/readme.md

 This project aims to create a library (useful for writing test data to file) and a plugin (useful for persisting project changes to file) for the Groovy DSL.

+This plugin can be found in the [Gradle plugins repository](https://plugins.gradle.org/plugin/com.github.slopeoak.project-writer)

 ## About the project
 The project has 2 subprojects:
 * [Library](https://github.com/slopeoak/project-writer/tree/master/library)